 - Shock and Awe: Gravy is skilled in Thunder Black Magic and his special attack is Lightning Sentence.

-- Super Mode: Became a Demon God.
+- Super Mode: Was transformed into a Demon God by Mechikabura.

 A wizard allied with Mechikabura who was already a Demon God at the time of his introduction.